-I am a heart beating in the world: Diaspora Pavilion 2, Sydney
+I am a heart beating in the world: Diaspora Pavilion 2

-I am a heart beating in the world: Diaspora Pavilion 2, Daniela Yohannes, A Gathering of God’s Land, 2018, digital collage, courtesy the artist.
+Daniela Yohannes, A Gathering of God’s Land, 2018, digital collage, I am a heart beating in the world: Diaspora Pavilion 2, Campbelltown Arts Centre, 2021; courtesy the artist.

 Abdul-Rahman Abdullah (b.
 Port Kembla, Australia 1977 lives and works in Perth, Australia) is a sculptor whose practice explores the different ways that memory can inhabit and emerge from familial spaces.
 Drawing on the narrative capacity of animal archetypes, crafted objects and the human presence, Abdullah aims to articulate physical dialogues between the natural world, politics and the agency of culture.
 Recent exhibitions include The National, Museum of Contemporary Art, Sydney, Australia (2019), Dark Horizons, Pataka Art + Museum, Wellington, Aotearoa New Zealand (2017) and Magic Object; Adelaide Biennale of Australian Art, Adelaide, Australia (2016).